Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Sparse Expander Graphs for Monitoring

-The probability calculations above, show that with high probability in a route of length $O(\log N)$ at least one node is a monitoring node.
-Consequently, $O(N / \log N)$ monitors are required in order to monitor the traffic in the network with high probability.
+We can conclude from the above analysis that in a route of length $\bigO(\log n)$ at least one node is a monitoring node, and $\bigO(n / \log n)$ monitors are required in order to monitor the traffic in the network with high probability.
+Note that, the overall route length plays a significant role here.
+Increasing the route length reduces the required number of monitoring nodes and vice versa.

-The above calculations are slightly relaxed, we can improve their accuracy using Chernoff bounds which can be applied unaltered to hyper-geometrically distributed binary variables \cite{doerr_analyzing_2011}.
-If the random walk in the message sending scheme is allowed to visit each vertex more than once, then the following calculation are either in hold, since in that case the binary variables would be independent.
-In particular, we inspect a random walk of length $t$ vertices from the set $N$, and $C$ the set of non-monitoring nodes.
-We can define an indicator variable, $X_v$, which equals $1$ if a node is a monitoring node and otherwise $0$; For $v \in V$ define
+The above calculations are slightly relaxed.
+We can improve their accuracy using Chernoff bounds, which can be applied unaltered to hypergeometrically distributed binary variables~\cite{doerr_analyzing_2011}.
+Let us define an indicator variable $X_v$ for $v \in V$, which equals $1$ if a node is a monitoring node and $0$ otherwise: